EDJNet/streetnamer/README.md

 ## Caching

 Rather than adopting a separate caching infrastrucutre, `streetnamer` relies on the caching infrastructure of `tidywikidatar`.
-In briefl, it generates separate tables with non-conflicting names in the same database used by `tidywikidatar` (be it a local SQLite or another odbc-compliant servers such as SQL)
+In brief, it generates separate tables with non-conflicting names in the same database used by `tidywikidatar` (be it a local SQLite or another odbc-compliant servers such as SQL)

+## Deployed shiny app

+Given that Shiny Server limits access to environment variables, for the deployed app a connection must be directly passed to `sn_run_app()`, and cannot be simply be set before startup (which works fine when running the app locally).

 ## Data sources